frederic-perez/AmE-dictionary/dictionary.md

 __coulee__
 __councilor__ _n_
 __counsel__
-__count your blessings__ :two: To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
+__count your blessings__ _idiom_ :two: (count (one's) blessings) To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
 __count__ _n_ :four::hammer: _He entered guilty pleas to two manslaughter counts._
 __countenance__ :two::hammer: _His countenance was pale and sunken._
 __counter-depth fridge__ :camera: